Guide to Reporting CSAM

 Support for those who encounter or seek out illegal content online

-Seeing child sexual abuse material (better known as CP or child pornography) online can be distressing, but it can also be an opportunity to reduce the spread of harmful content and protect abuse survivors.
+Seeing child sexual abuse material (sometimes called CP or child pornography) online can be distressing, but it can also be an opportunity to reduce the spread of harmful content and protect abuse survivors.
 This guide can help you report CSAM if you encounter it and find support if the experience is negatively impacting you.
 At the bottom, there are resources listed for people who need additional help to stop viewing CSAM.

 Filing a Report